lucasts/wear-your-jersey/README.md

 Wear Yor Jersey is a extensible and open source platform with the intention of providing digital operations for associations focused on sports of any kind.

-The project is developed by enthusiasts that seek a brilliant future for sports teams of all sizes.
-Delivering technology that enables an online presence with a viable and sustentable way, and stimulating a community to build extensions to platform.

 Thus the associations can create their own middle of media to divulgate your work and even increasing your income with media spaces to sponsors and attraction of resources from associates.

 ### Dependencies